-(c) Disapproval with Modifications - means that the submitting entity's Plan is inconsistent with the guidelinesGuidelines, and the submitting entity should not proceed with the implementation of the Drought Mitigation Plan until the stated deficiencies are corrected as delineated in the Office's written notification and the submitting entity resubmits all or those relevant portions of the Plan to the Office for subsequent review.
-The submitting entity has 180 days from the date the Office's written notification was sent to complete any re-submittal of those relevant portions of the Plan to the Office for subsequent review or will be required to re-initiate the Plan submittal process in accordance with these guidelinesGuidelines.
+(c) Disapproval with Modifications - means that the submitting entity's Plan is inconsistent with the Guidelines.
+The submitting entity has 180 days from the date the Office's written notification was sent to complete any re-submittal of those relevant portions of the Plan to the Office for subsequent review or will be required to re-initiate the Plan submittal process in accordance with these Guidelines.

 5d.
-Procedural Guidelines Guidelines for Contesting Plan Disapproval by the Office -
+Procedural Guidelines for Contesting Plan Disapproval by the Office -

-- (1) Whenever a submitting entity contests the determination provided by the Office regarding its submitted Plan, that entity can submit a written request for a Contested Plan Review to the Board. - (2) In submitting a request for a Contested Plan Review, a submitting entity may raise only those issues relevant to the statutory determinations required by §37-60-126.5 C.R.S. and the requirements of the guidelines Guidelines in full. - (3) To request a Contested Plan Review, a submitting entity must comply with the provisions of 5d.
+(1) Whenever a submitting entity contests the determination provided by the Office regarding its submitted Plan, that entity can submit a written request for a Contested Plan Review to the Board.

+(2) In submitting a request for a Contested Plan Review, a submitting entity may raise only those issues relevant to the statutory determinations required by section37-60-126.5 C.R.S. and the requirements of the Guidelines in full.

+(3) To request a Contested Plan Review, a submitting entity must comply with the provisions of 5d.
 The Office must receive the request for a Contested Plan Review within 180 days of the date of the written notification letter sent by the Office to the submitting entity, pursuant to 5c, or if the 180th day falls on a weekend or holiday, on the first business day thereafter.
-The date of the written notification letter is the date the letter was sent, not the date it was received. - (4) A request for a Contested Plan Review shall be made in writing and contain the following information: - (a) Identification of the person(s) requesting the review; - (b) Identification of the plan and submitting entity at issue; and, - (c) The contested facts and a general description of the data upon which the person(s) will rely to the extent known at that time. - (5) The Board will review the Contested Plan Review facts and arguments and make a ruling to agree or disagree with the contested issue(s).
+The date of the written notification letter is the date the letter was sent, not the date it was received.

+(4) A request for a Contested Plan Review shall be made in writing and contain the following information:

+- (a) Identification of the person(s) requesting the review; - (b) Identification of the plan and submitting entity at issue; and, - (c) The contested facts and a general description of the data upon which the person(s) will rely to the extent known at that time.

+(5) The Board will review the Contested Plan Review facts and arguments and make a ruling to agree or disagree with the contested issue(s).
 The Board, at its discretion may request the entity requesting the Contested Plan Review to appear before the Board to clarify concerns and understand the facts.
-The public will be given a chance to comment on the Contested Plan Review prior to the Board making its ruling, if the Board determines that such comments will support and enhance the decision-making process. - (6) The Board will provide to the submitting entity in writing the results of its review within 90 days of receipt of the request for a Contested Plan Review.
+The public will be given a chance to comment on the Contested Plan Review prior to the Board making its ruling, if the Board determines that such comments will support and enhance the decision-making process.

+(6) The Board will provide to the submitting entity in writing the results of its review within 90 days of receipt of the request for a Contested Plan Review.
 The Board will also provide specific guidance in how any plan discrepancies or deficiencies need to be addressed such that the submitting entity can receive Office approval for its plan.

-(7) The guidelinesGuidelines of 5d are intended to assure that information is received by the Board to understand and review the contested case in a timely manner.
-Where these guidelinesGuidelines do not address a procedure or issue, the Board shall determine the procedures to be followed on a case-by-case basis.
-The Board may waive the requirements of the guidelinesGuidelines whenever the Board determines that strict adherence to the guidelinesGuidelines is not in the best interest of fairness, unless such waiver would violate applicable statutes.
+(7) The Guidelines of 5d are intended to assure that information is received by the Board to understand and review the contested case in a timely manner.
+Where these Guidelines do not address a procedure or issue, the Board shall determine the procedures to be followed on a case-by-case basis.
+The Board may waive the requirements of the Guidelines whenever the Board determines that strict adherence to the Guidelines is not in the best interest of fairness, unless such waiver would violate applicable statutes.